teedjay/playground-rest/README.md

 Take a look at the ExampleResource on how to enable SLF4J / Logback.

-## Testing REST API using Postman
+## Importing the REST API using Postman
+You can import the full REST API by importing the WADL definition into Postman.

+The WADL is exposed by JAX-RS as default and it describes all the REST API functions.
+The WADL also links to a XSD file that defines input/output objects of the API.

+Just start the server and import WADL from this url :  [.../rest/application.wadl](http://localhost:8080/rest-1.0-SNAPSHOT/rest/application.wadl)

-Use the base url below to create a new HTTP POST request :
+Now you can crate a new HTTP POST request to the example resource :
 ```
 http://localhost:8080/rest-1.0-SNAPSHOT/rest/example
 ```

+To see the data formats used by the api look at this url [.../rest/application.wadl/xsd0.xsd](localhost:8080/rest-1.0-SNAPSHOT/rest/application.wadl/xsd0.xsd).

-Make sure you use Content-Type application/json when POST'ing and use this example JSON :
+Make sure you use correct Content-Type application/json when POST'ing JSON and use this example data :
 ```
 {
 	"name" : "ole",